 Does anyone know anything about UK heating systems?
 Are they mostly steam or mostly hot water?
 Why don't most UK systems have thermostats?
 The thermostat in my house is ancient, so it's not like the concept is new.
 It seems strange that there would be so little adoption of even dumb thermostats in the UK.

 No steam in the UKThe nest is a good-looking piece of wall jewelry which, now having been established here , can be exported to other countries, whether it really works or not.

 There is still the problem with steam control.--NBCThis post was edited by an admin on April 2, 2014 10:55 PM.

 Hot WaterMost heating systems in the UK are hot water with radiators or electric storage.
 Each radiator typically has its own hydrostatic valve that controls heat to each room, usually without a thermostat.
 In older systems there are thermostats usually in the hallway near the stairs that can be turned down at bed-time.

 I think Nest are going to have a struggle on their hands, especially that they cannot be installed by homeowners.

 I wonder if they knowthat installing a programmable thermostat (no matter how smart) on a radiator system with TRVs will hardly make things better.

 DanfossEspecially when Danfoss already has programmable digital TRVs out on the market there.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.